Pain Management in Burn Patients

 Offering the patient the opportunity to describe the level of pain on a scheduled basis is important.
 It can help determine the schedule of giving pain medications and shows the patient that the staff really does care about the patient’s perception of pain and knows that pain is part of the patient’s problems in a burn unit.
 Regularly asking about and providing pain relief based on pain scales can reduce the level of anxiety around pain that most patients experience.

 In adults, the best way to measure pain is to ask them to rate the pain on a scale, such as 0 to 10.
 Another way of doing it is to use pictures showing faces in varying amounts of pain.
 When asked, the majority of patients preferred using the faces scale to determine their level of pain.

 In children, especially those who cannot talk, it is more difficult to assess pain.
-In such cases, behavioral scales have been devised that look at crying behaviors and facial expressions observed by the staff which indicate varying levels of pain.
+In such cases, behavioral scales have been devised that look at crying behaviors and facial expressions observed by the staff which indicates varying levels of pain.
 There is a special pain gauge called the Children’s Hospital of Eastern Ontario Pain Scale.
 There is also a pain scale called the “Observer Scale”.
 Both of these techniques are good ways to identify the amount of pain in children who cannot tell the staff how much pain they are in.
 The OPAS or Observational Pain Assessment Scale has also found to be good in telling how much pain a child aged 0-3 is experiencing.

 Pain medication in a burn setting should not be given intramuscularly because there is pain involved in getting the injection which could color the patient’s perception of pain.
-Intravenous pain relief is preferable in a burn unit setting and provides a reliable relief of pain.
+Intravenous pain relief is preferable in a burn unit setting and provides reliable relief of pain.
 Oral pain medications can be used for mild to moderate pain.